-Seafair Notebook: U-1 Delta/RealTrac retooling team during national title defense
+Seafair notebook: U-1 Delta/RealTrac retooling team during national title defense

 - Kurt Myers in the e26 Flighttime won the Graham Trucking Cup at Seafair in the e350 Pro-Lite Class, which was the undercard to the unlimiteds.

 - Jim Benson, son of late unlimited driver Al Benson (Pay n’ Save, Miss Seattle), has published “Taming of the Slough,” a history of the Sammamish Slough Race between Lake Sammamish and Lake Washington.
 Both father and son enjoyed success in outboards in the race that billed itself as “the crookedest race in the world.”
-The race was a staple on the Seattle sports scene from from 1934 until being discontinued after the 1976 race because of a spectator injury and insurance concerns.
+The race was a staple on the Seattle sports scene from 1934 until being discontinued after the 1976 race because of a spectator injury and insurance concerns.
 The book features dozens of photos by noted racing photographer Bob Carver and is available through Amazon for $30.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.